rehierl/abstract-properties/11-x-hierarchies/11-1-characteristic-subset/3-1-css-of-ce-of-css.md

 end
 ```

-Note that, since `(U == CE(S))` is true, user input errors can easily
+Note that, since `(U == CE(S))` is true, input errors can easily be detected
-be detected by testing if the input CE is an element in `U`.
-Hence, if step-0
+by testing if the input CE is an element in `U`.
+Hence, if step-0 does not
-does not trigger, then CE(S) can not be empty (i.e. step-2 won't trigger).
+trigger, then CE(S) can not be empty (i.e. step-2 won't trigger).
+And since a
-And since a CE is unique to its CSS, the overall result is uniquely defined
+CE is unique to its CSS, the overall result is uniquely defined (i.e. step-3
-(i.e. step-3 won't trigger) provided the setup is not broken.
+won't trigger) provided the setup is not broken.

 ```
 set-of-ce(ce,S) begin